druid-io/druid-io.github.io/druid-powered.md

 ## Sugo

 Sugo is a company that focus on realtime multi-dimension analytics and mining on big data.
-We build our platform based on druid, and developed our own extensions to make it more powerful.
+We build our platform based on Druid, and developed our own extensions to make it more powerful.

 ## Time Warner Cable